"There are only two rules in music, it must be beautiful and it must feel good!”

 Dean Brown's extensive video Masterclass educational series is available through My Music Masterclass.
 He also released the instructional/live video Modern Techniques for the Electric Guitarist (2008) with Hal Leonard and a comprehensive video Rhythm Series available at Truefire Studios.

-Dean proudly endorsed Xotic Guitars, DV Mark Amplifiers, TC Electronic effects, Xotic Effects, BJ Press Effects, Fender Guitars, DR Strings, D'orazio Strings, Paco Cases, Moody Guitar Straps, Anthology Gear Wear, and G7th Capos.
+Brown proudly endorsed DV Mark Amplifiers and products, Xotic Guitars and Effects, TC Electronic effects, BJ Press Effects, Fender Guitars, DR Strings, D'orazio Strings, Paco Cases, Moody Guitar Straps, Anthology Gear Wear, and G7th Capos.

-His musical journey began early, playing professionally at age 13 and leading his own popular group by 15.
-He pursued formal studies for a year at George Washington University before transferring to Berklee College of Music, where he earned a Bachelor of Music in Composition.
-In Boston, he studied improvisation with the legendary Charles Banacos.
+Dean’s musical journey began early, he was performing professionally and leading his own groups by the age of 15.
+While continuing to lead bands, he studied music for a year at George Washington University before transferring to Berklee College of Music, where he earned a Bachelor of Music in Composition.
+During his time in Boston, he also studied improvisation with the legendary Charles Banacos.

-His legacy continues to inspire musicians and audiences worldwide.
+His legacy continues to inspire musicians, students, and audiences worldwide.

 “Righteous rhythm work and absolutely burning solos...jazz that really rocks”